danielrdehaan/ReaMOD_Development/README.md

 - **Session Management**: Save and load plugin states (`.ReaMOD` files) for consistent sessions across projects.
 - **Custom Actions**: Provides custom actions that can be assigned to keyboard shortcuts or toolbar buttons for quick access.

+## Installation

+1. Download and install the latest version of the SWS/S&M Extension for Reaper: https://www.sws-extension.org/

+  Warning: Mac users after copy/pasting the sws extension file in to the Reaper's User Plugins folder you must approve the .dylib file by first right clicking on the .dylib file and selecting Open.
+An alert willl appear informing the user that this operation is not safe.
+Acknowledge the alert then go to System Settings > Privacy & Security and scroll toward the bottom.
+You should see a button labeled "Open Anyway" next to a message saying that "reaper_sws-x86_64.dylib was blocked to protect your Mac."
+Click the "Open Anyway" button.
+On the resulting pop-up alert click "Open Anayway" and enter your user password if prompted.
+Then proceed to the next step of these installation instructions.

+2. Relaunch Reaper and confirm that the SWS Extension has been succesfully installed by checking that an "Extension" dropdown menu has appeared in Reaper's Menu Bar.

+3. Download and install ReaPack from https://reapack.com.

+4. Restart REAPER after installing ReaPack.

+  Warning: Users of macOS Catalina or newer may need to click on "Allow Anyway" in System Preferences > Security & Privacy after launching REAPER once for ReaPack to load when installed for the first time.
+Restart REAPER after approving.

+5. Open ReaPack from the menu bar Extensions > ReaPack > Browse Packages... and install the "ReaImGui: ReaScript binding for Dear ImGui" extensions:

+6. Restart Reaper

+7. Download the latest build for your operating system

+    - Mac
+    - Windows

+8. Unzip the downloaded file and copy/paste the .dll (Windows) or .dylib (Mac) file into the Reaper Resources Path/UserPlugins.

+    Warning: Mac users must approve the .dylib file by first right clicking on the .dylib file and selecting Open.
+An alert willl appear informing the user that this operation is not safe.
+Acknowledge the alert then go to System Settings > Privacy & Security and scroll toward the bottom.
+You should see a button labeled "Open Anyway" next to a message saying that "reaper_ReaMOD_Plugin.dylib was blocked to protect your Mac."
+Click the "Open Anyway" button.
+On the resulting pop-up alert click "Open Anayway" and enter your user password if prompted.
+Then proceed to the next step of these installation instructions.

+9. If Reaper is running restart Reaper.

 ## Usage

 ### Opening the ReaMOD Window